Tamarine Restaurant Review, Palo Alto

 Tamarine Food Picks:

 Banh Mi Roti Pan fried wheat bread served with red Panang curry dipping sauce ($7) was very good.
 We ate it up very quickly.
-Additional orders?
+Additional order?

 Salt & Pepper Calamari Crisp calamari wok tossed w/ garlic & spring onions.
 Served w/ a cilantro emulsion ($12) was very delicious.
-Light batter, strong cilantro sauce made this a good starter.
+Light batter, strong cilantro sauce made this a classic here, and a good starter.

 Apple & Asian Pear Salad ($12) Heart of palm, pomelo & cashews tossed with apple & pear; drizzled with a tamarind vinaigrette was very fruity and refreshing, with a lite dressing.

 Kobe Beef Pho ($15) Sliced Kobe beef blanched with star anise, cinnamon & ginger beef broth; served w/ rice noodles & herbs.
 Wow this is a tour de force must get.
-Strong broth, excellent beef, and some thin delicate noodles.
+Strong star anise flavored broth, excellent beef, and some thin delicate noodles.
 Far better than those cheap pho restaurants.
+Bean Sprouts are preloaded unlike most versions.
+Tamarine gives you some Sriracha sauce, lime, and plum sauce on the side.

 Pineapple Sea Bass Whole fried Branzino filet served w/ a black bean, ginger & roasted pineapple sauce ($27) is a popular dish with fresh fish that is deep fried to perfection.
 Good sweet and sour flavors and a beautiful look.